Constraints on the intergalactic magnetic field from Fermi-LAT observations of GRB 221009A: Analysis Details

 The background is fitted by (1) optimizing the RoI by means of a standard iterative process\footnote{\url{https://fermipy.readthedocs.io/en/latest/fitting.html\#id2}}, (2) removing those components with a preliminary detection TS $<4$ or a predicted number of counts lower than 3, and (3) re-fitting the normalization of all sources within $3^{\circ}$ of GRB~221009A.
-For the time bin from $T_0+3.3$ d to one year, the final likelihood (for each IGMF strength) is obtained by including an additional point-like source whose spectrum is described with results from the CRPropa cascade simulations.
+For the time bin from $T_0+3.3$ d to one year, the final likelihood (for each IGMF strength) is obtained by including an additional pointlike source whose spectrum is described with results from the CRPropa cascade simulations.
 For the other time bins we consider three distinct scenarios:

 \begin{enumerate} \item \textit{Cascade only}: A single source with the simulated cascade spectrum is added to the RoI.
-The spectrum is fixed to that obtained in the simulations (both normalisation and shape). \item \textit{Phenomenological afterglow with cascade}: In addition to the simulated cascade, an additional component for a point-like source is added to account for the GeV emission from the GRB.
-Its spectrum is described with a power-law with $\Gamma=2$ \cite{LATGRB221009A} and, in contrast to the cascade component, its normalization is left free in the fit. \item \textit{Physical afterglow with cascade}: In addition to the simulated cascade, an additional component for a point-like source is added to account for the GeV emission, whose normalization and spectral shape is also fixed to that predicted by the afterglow model during the corresponding time interval. \end{enumerate}
+The spectrum is fixed to that obtained in the simulations (both normalization and shape). \item \textit{Phenomenological afterglow with cascade}: In addition to the simulated cascade, an additional component for a pointlike source is added to account for the GeV emission from the GRB.
+Its spectrum is described with a power law with $\Gamma=2$ \cite{LATGRB221009A} and, in contrast to the cascade component, its normalization is left free in the fit. \item \textit{Physical afterglow with cascade}: In addition to the simulated cascade, an additional component for a pointlike source is added to account for the GeV emission, whose normalization and spectral shape is also fixed to that predicted by the afterglow model during the corresponding time interval. \end{enumerate}

 The likelihood profiles for different scenarios are presented in Fig.~\ref{fig:likelihoods_other cases}, with the complete list of limits derived for each scenario summarized in Tab.~\ref{tab:IGMF_lower_bounds_7TeV}.
-Additionally, we present the SEDs for a point-like source at the position of GRB 221009A with and without a power-law component extracting the GeV signal (Fig.~\ref{fig:cascade_seds_with_afterglow}).
+Additionally, we present the SEDs for a pointlike source at the position of GRB 221009A with and without a power law component extracting the GeV signal (Fig.~\ref{fig:cascade_seds_with_afterglow}).
 Fluxes for the afterglow component are fully consistent with those derived in \cite{LATGRB221009A}.